Bossier Parish Clerk of Court Goes Digital

 Working with Revolution Data Systems could not have been a better decision.
 They truly understand the inner-workings of a clerk’s office.
 Chris guided us every step of the way to make sure that we stayed within budget and that our records were scanned and indexed correctly.

 This transformation saw nearly two centuries of historical records preserved for eternity.
-Deputies and researchers will soon have instant digital access to these records, creating streamlined and efficient processes for the parish.
+Deputies and researchers now have instant digital access to these records, creating streamlined and efficient processes for the parish.